 All children participate in performances, including the annual Nativity and Summer Showcase.

-Many of our Pre-Prep pupils take up individual music lessons with our specialist teachers.
+Many of our Pre-Prep pupils take up individual music lessons with our specialist teachers from Reception.
 They also have the opportunity to perform alongside our older pupils, many of whom act as mentors to our younger pupils.

 Lower Prep pupils at Ballard receive weekly music lessons from our specialist teachers in our well-equipped music building and specialist Music Technology Suite.
 Pupils study a modular curriculum including composer focus, composition skills, musical notation and a range of fun, practical activities.